Technologicat/spacemacs.d/README.md

           ("finnish" "[[:alpha:]]" "[^[:alpha:]]" "['-]" t ("-d" "fi") nil utf-8))) (setq ispell-program-name "~/.local/bin/enchant")
 ```

+(This is already included in the `init.el` provided in this repository.)

 Add more languages if needed.
 Important parts are the `-d lang_VARIANT` and the `utf-8`.
 Emacs is overly conservative here - the default settings still assume iso-8859-1, which will break the handling of `ä` and `ö` in any 21st century setup where everything is utf-8.